evamo0508/Autovalet/autovalet_navigation/README.md

 # Navigation Stack

+This package contains movebase implementation of the TEB Local planner for the Husky to move within the RTAB-generated map.

 ## Running the navigation stack
 1. Make sure you have the [TEB Local Planner](http://wiki.ros.org/teb_local_planner) package installed
 ```